TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-4.md

 {{< highlight diff >}}
 tile_dt = np.dtype(
     [
-        ("walkable", np.bool),  # True if this tile can be walked over.
+        ("walkable", bool),  # True if this tile can be walked over.
-        ("transparent", np.bool),  # True if this tile doesn't block FOV.
+        ("transparent", bool),  # True if this tile doesn't block FOV.
         ("dark", graphic_dt),  # Graphics for when this tile is not in FOV.
 +       ("light", graphic_dt),  # Graphics for when the tile is in FOV.
     ]